sanger-tol/tolqc/tolqc-api/app/test/README.md

         - The same object given multiple times
 - Test bulk get works correctly
 - Responses match their defined Swagger models
+- That a list must be specified in a request to a ListResource